-Ms Access Guru
+Ms Access Gurus

-Highlight Current Record with Conditional Formatting and VBA
+Highlight Current Record with Conditional Formatting and VBA in Microsoft Access

 Download